 Customers are invited to comment on EWEB's budget and price assumptions at public hearings throughout the budget development process.
 There are two scheduled public hearings specifically for the price proposals.
-The hearings will be held during the EWEB Board meetings on Tuesday, November 1, 2016 at 5:30 p.m. and Tuesday, December 6, 2016 at 5:30 p.m. at the EWEB Headquarters, 500 East 4th Avenue, in Eugene.
+The first hearing was held during the EWEB Board meeting on Tuesday, November 1, 2016 at 5:30 p.m.
+The second hearing will be held during the EWEB Board meeting on Tuesday, December 6, 2016 at 5:30 p.m. at the EWEB Headquarters, 500 East 4th Avenue, in Eugene.

-Written comments are also welcome and may be sent to the attention of Budget, EWEB's Fiscal Services Department, PO Box 10148, Eugene, OR 97440 or by email to Budget@EWEB.org.
-For timely consideration, written comments must be received prior to November 1, 2016 to ensure delivery to the Board prior to their scheduled action on the price proposal.
+Written comments are also welcome and may be sent to the attention of Budget, EWEB's Fiscal Services Department, PO Box 10148, Eugene, OR 97440 or by email to budget@eweb.org.
+For timely consideration, written comments must be received prior to December 6, 2016 to ensure delivery to the Board prior to their scheduled action on the price proposal.